Skip to content

 It will automatically deduct the total requested amount from the allowance total.

-Add to an allowance from the COR Log:
+Applying an allowance draw from the COR Log:

 1. In the COR Log (sent or received) select the edit pencil on the right of the COR you would like to add the allowance